aqureshi8/learnai/README.md

 # learnai
-Repository for learning about AI
+Simple repository for me to gather knowledge about artificial intelligence.